CoverRight’s Mission and Editorial Guidelines.

 In 2024, the maximum Part D deductible is $545.

-If you have a deductible, you must pay for 100% of costs until you reach the deductible amount before your Part D insurance kicks in and helps pay for prescriptions.
+If you have a deductible, you must pay for 100% of the costs until you reach the deductible amount before your Part D insurance kicks in and helps pay for prescriptions.

 Part D 2024 Out-of-Pocket Costs